Board-on-Board Fence Calculator

 6. 6

-The calculator displays six cards: Total Boards Needed, Exposed Width, Posts Required, Rails Required, Overlap Coverage, and Estimated Material Cost.
+The calculator displays six cards: Total Boards Needed, Exposed Width, Posts Required, Rails Required, Overlap Percentage, and Estimated Material Cost.
+Below these, the 'Fence Project Insights' panel provides a privacy rating, post spacing details, and a cost breakdown.

 Example Calculation